xaviweise/aaat/_sources/markdown/stochastic_calculus.md

 The Brownian motion model has plenty of applications.
 In the financial domain it can be used to model financial or economical indicators for which there is no clear pattern in the time-series beyond potentially a drift to motivate a more sophisticated modelling, i.e. the time-series is mostly unpredictable.
 Notice that the Brownian motion has a domain that extends from $(-\infty, \infty)$, so indicators that have a more restrictive domain might not be suitable for being modelled using the
 Brownian motion process.
 A typical example are prices of financial instruments, which cannot on general grounds be negative.
 However, there might be exceptions to this rule, for instance if we are modelling prices in a time - domain such as the probability of reaching negative values is negligible, the model might be well suited.
-For instance, when modelling intraday prices.
+For instance, when modelling intra-day prices.

 ### Geometric Brownian motion